Central Puget Sound Interstate 5 - Transit ridership

 Note: Charts showing 0.0% may indicate smaller values (for example, 0.04%).

-In 2022, transit ridership continued to increase like in 2021 due to the ongoing recovery of traffic volume and travel demand in the wake of COVID-19.
+In 2023, transit ridership continued to increase due to the ongoing recovery of travel volumes and travel demand in the wake of COVID-19, but was still below pre-pandemic levels.

 In 2022, transit ridership continued to increase due to the ongoing recovery of travel volumes and travel demand in the wake of COVID-19, but transit ridership was still under the pre-pandemic level.
 Transit contributed the most to morning highway commute travel on I-5 southbound at N 145th Street, where buses (2.0% of all vehicles) moved 8.9% of travelers.
 During the evening commute at the same location, buses (1.4% of the total vehicles) moved 6.4% of the northbound travelers.